rccreager/Covid19_Search_Tool/README.md

         docker run -it --runtime nvidia rccreager/covid19-search-tool:latest-bert-server 1 40

 Give it a little time to build the graph and start the server.
-You know it's working when you see a line like: "I:WORKER-0:[\_\_i:gen:559]:ready and listening!".
+You know it's working when you see a line like: "I:VENTILATOR:[\_\_i:\_ru:164]:all set, ready to serve request!"

 Explanation of the command line flags: